 Whenever global warming or how to stop it makes headlines in the news, there are those who come out to show evidence against global warming.
 Considering both sides of the argument can help you reach a conclusion of your own.

 Before you can negate global warming, you need to understand the use of the term.
-In today's society, global warming is defined as the hypothesis that the Earth is warming due to the accumulation of greenhouse gases.
+In today's society, global warming is defined as the hypothesis that the Earth is warming due to the accumulation of greenhouse gases caused by human activities.
 Theories and some evidence point toward these gases being produced by the burning of gas, oil, coal and wood.

-The media has fastened onto the term of "global warming", which in turn has caused skeptics and non-believers to point out the lack of evidence for this trend.
+The media has fastened onto the term "global warming," which in turn has caused skeptics and non-believers to point out the lack of evidence for this trend.
 What some scientists believe is occurring is considered global climate change.
 There are two main theories that support global climate change.

-Those trained in social sciences have the ability to find data to back up their arguments.
-The same can be said for skeptics and believers alike in the case of global warming.
 There may be evidence for global warming, but it is frequently offset by evidence against global warming taken from similar data.
 The truth may come from attempting to understand climate change as a whole, including temporary cooling and heating cycles.
-Global warming may be a fact, but until evidence can be produced that refutes the evidence against it once and for all, the debate will continue to rage on.
+Global warming may be occurring, but more study is needed.
+Unless evidence can be produced that refutes the evidence against it once and for all, the debate will continue to rage on.